Ring name: Professional wrestling

 Some (mostly independent) wrestlers still go to great lengths to ensure that their real names are not publicly known.
 It is a highly respected tradition in Mexican lucha libre for performers to hide their true identities, usually wrestling under masks, and revealing a luchador's identity without their permission is considered a serious offence with real-life consequences.
 Professional wrestlers are often referred to by their contemporaries by their ring name.
 In interviews, Bret Hart regularly referred to Mark Calaway, Curt Hennig, and Kevin Nash by their ring names (The Undertaker, Mr. Perfect, and Diesel).
 Ring names are often trademarked by the promotion that creates a character or gimmick for a performer.
 It is common to see one performer use a variety of ring names throughout their career, even if their overall persona remains similar.

 This is especially true in WWE, which has largely forced most wrestlers that have debuted since 2006 to use a WWE-owned ring name instead of a ring name that they used on the independent circuit or, such as with Daniel Bryan and a few others, their real name.
 One notable exception was made for David Otunga because of his real marriage to singer Jennifer Hudson at the time, which gave WWE some mainstream exposure.

-Low Ki used a ring name specifically for his second TNA stint so that he would continue to hold on to his original ring name for elsewhere.
-Another example is the team known as The Dudley Boyz in ECW and WWE and Team 3D elsewhere.
+Low Ki used the alias "Senshi" during his second TNA stint to reserve his primary ring name for other use.
+A similar example is the team known as The Dudley Boyz in ECW and WWE and Team 3D elsewhere.
 WWE trademarked the "Dudley Boyz" name, leading them to have to change their name when they went to TNA.
 The members' individual names were also trademarked by WWE, forcing them to have to change their names.
 WWE partially repealed the policy in 2015, allowing wrestlers who were well known in other promotions such as Samoa Joe, A.J.
-Styles, Shinsuke Nakamura, Austin Aries, Bobby Roode, and Eric Young to use their long-standing ring names (or, in Nakamura and Roode's cases, their real names) as well as wrestlers who sign "Tier 2" NXT brand contracts such as Johnny Gargano and Tommaso Ciampa, who wrestle both on NXT and the independent circuit to keep their ring names (or, in Gargano's case, his real name).
+Styles, Shinsuke Nakamura, Austin Aries, Bobby Roode, and Eric Young to use their long-standing ring names (or, in Nakamura's and Roode's cases, their real names) as well as wrestlers who sign "Tier 2" NXT brand contracts such as Johnny Gargano and Tommaso Ciampa, who wrestle both on NXT and the independent circuit to keep their ring names (or, in Gargano's case, his real name).
 Gargano and Ciampa have since signed exclusive WWE contracts.
 "In-house" WWE wrestlers still use WWE-owned ring names.